deplicator/HousingTour/README.md

 #### 2014-08-06 | _v3 Oh my, look at all this work we have left to do._
 * Option: **Search Intensity** is the number of searches for public properties done when no more unique properties are found.
-* New slash command to go strait to Public List, `/ht pl`,
+* New slash command to go strait to Public List, `/ht pl`.
 * Added "working" indicator to Public List.
 * Added `/home` as an alternative to `/ht ~`.
 In the future it will take you home even if not in housing (by way of Recall - House), but it doesn't appear to possible with the current api.